 Danielson says spending so much time traveling to South Asian countries has created a respect and admiration for a different way of life.
 He references a travel column that Ian Fleming, the author of the James Bond series, once wrote for the London Times.
 Fleming advised visiting the eastern hemisphere because of its potential, “We had the analogy, ‘Go west, young man’ in the United States, but I would also echo Fleming’s advice.
 Go East.”

 At ABET, our Experts and their work to improve the quality of STEM education worldwide inspires us.
 Scott Danielson is undoubtedly an example of how ABET Experts are helping to build a safer, more efficient, sustainable world.

 Scott Danielson has been an ABET Expert since 2003.
 Previously, he was a member of the Executive Committee, and he is now the Engineering Technology Area Delegation Director and sits on the Board of Directors.
 He is slated to be the vice chair of operations of the Engineering Technology Accreditation Commission (ETAC) Executive Committee in July 2018.

-ABET is a forward-thinking, purpose-driven organization recognized by the Council for Higher Education Accreditation.
+ABET is a forward-thinking, purpose-driven organization.
 All over the world, ABET accredits college and university technical programs committed to the quality of the education they provide their students.

 Based in Baltimore, we are a global company, with over 3,700 programs in 30 countries in the areas of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.